Canva Review — All the Pros and Cons

 You can view a quick demonstration of these new features in the video below.

-In terms of how well these new AI features work, when testing them, we were pretty impressed overall — particularly so with the ‘Magic Expand’ and ‘Magic Eraser’ features, which we feel worked as well as equivalent features found in high-end graphic design software like Adobe Photoshop.
+In terms of how well these new AI features work, when testing them, I was pretty impressed overall — particularly so with the ‘Magic Expand’ and ‘Magic Eraser’ features, which I felt worked as well as equivalent features found in high-end graphic design software like Adobe Photoshop.

-We found the ‘Magic Write’ and ‘Magic Media’ tools to be less satisfactory, however.
-Like all generative text and image AI tools, how good a result you’ll get from them will depend on the nature of your prompts — but nonetheless, we felt that the output provided by them could have been higher in quality.
+I found the ‘Magic Write’ and ‘Magic Media’ tools to be less satisfactory, however.
+Like all generative text and image AI tools, how good a result you’ll get from them will depend on the nature of your prompts — but even so, I feel the output provided by them could have been considerably higher in quality.

 Generating AI art in Canva